toomuchdesign/offside/README.md

 - Set **off-canvas elements** width directly into `offside.css` stylesheet.
 - Link `offside-no-css-3d-transforms.css` stylesheet and and set `disableCss3dTransforms` setting to `true` to try the fallback.

+### Do you really need a JS plugin?
+If you need to set up a simple off-canvas menu, you might not need JS!
+[This Chris Coyer's post](https://css-tricks.com/off-canvas-menu-with-css-target/) explains a nice solution which relies on **CSS :target selector**. ie9+ only!

 ## Known bugs

 ### Off-canvas elements blocked on the page